-Guiding Light takes place in the fictional Midwestern town of Springfield.
-In its early years the stories centered on the middle class Bauer family, but later the wealthy Spauldings, Chamberlains, and Lewises, along with the working class Reardons and others, took their own places of prominence, though the Bauers remained the heart of the show.
+This show took place in the fictional Midwestern town of Springfield.
+In its early years, the stories centered on the middle class Bauer family, but later the wealthy Spauldings, Chamberlains, and Lewises, along with the working class Reardons and others, took their own places of prominence, though the Bauers remained the heart of the show.

 See more »

 3 of 5 people found this review helpful.

 Was this review helpful to you?